5 Things Your Babysitter Secretly Wants You to Know

 5. Come home on time.

 How would you like it if your dinner reservations were at 6 pm and your babysitter showed up at 6:30 pm?
 Like you, your babysitter has a life.
-She might be meeting friends after you come home, or maybe she has to get up early the next morning.
+They might be meeting friends after you come home, or maybe they have to get up early the next morning.
 Be considerate and come home by the time you arranged in advance.
 If plans have changed (you’ve decided to go to a later movie or dinner is running long), call and let your babysitter know.
-If she can’t stay, then you may have to make other arrangements.
+If they can’t stay, you may have to make other arrangements.

-Respect your babysitter’s time, compensate her fairly, and treat her well.
-If you do, she’ll likely be there for you when you need her.
+Respect your babysitter’s time, compensate them fairly, and treat them well.
+If you do, they’ll likely be there for you when you need them.

 Has your sitter taken a babysitting preparation course?
-If not, consider chatting with her parents about signing her up for Safe Sitter®.
+If not, consider chatting with their parents about signing them up for Safe Sitter®.
 Use our Find a Class tool.

 Quarterly Newsletter